 Then I became a yoga teacher.
-I founded a non-profit and then turned that into a yoga studio.
 I dance on my hands upside down.
 My pain has mostly gone away.
 I am happy.
 When I look ahead to my life, I am excited.
-Sometimes people say things to me.
-They wish they could do what I do, they wish they had my body, my courage, my life.
+Sometimes people say things to me: they wish they could do what I do, they wish they had my body, my courage, my life.

 I find this confusing.

 I'm trying to unravel why this confuses me.
 1: people ask me how I became what I am, do what I do.
 People look to me for teaching.
-2: I am happy, but it's not in the way the envious or student like curiosity expresses happiness.
+I mean they see me as some kind of authority.
+2: I am happy.
+But it's not happiness in the way we’re given to expect.
 There is nothing to teach.
 3. This is the hardest one to give words to at all.
-I need a koan.
-A riddle.
-A syllogism, The assumption is false, but the reality under the assumption is real.
+I need a koan; a riddle; a syllogism: the assumption is false, but the reality under the assumption is real.
 There is a way from the unreal to the real.

 There are promises embedded in the yoga world.
 Be happy and feel excited lead the gamut of assurances of what happens when you take this stuff up.
 There are also exorbitant promises of pain ending, weight dropping, and moods lifting.
 Some of this we can see right through - the bikini clad hand stander with legs six miles long and brown sugar sand impressed in her delicious and honey toned ass.
 Some of this we have a harder time wrapping our minds around - the cross legged sage with an unkempt beard who says he's tasted the unalloyed bliss of god.
 I suppose some of it - backed by modern research, lauded by exercise magazines, encouraged by therapists - is simply an undertone to a wider cultural drone that tells us we need to change.